 Real life has even more distractions, especially if you work from home.
 Kids running around, people talking on the phone or watching TV, and the temptation to take a break and grab a snack.

 Distractions are everywhere.

 You’ll never get rid of them all, but you can get rid of many, which will greatly boost your writing speed.

 Distraction elimination #1: Work in an office or quiet space

 Noise kills writing productivity.
 You need to be able to hear your thoughts uninterrupted.
 If you work from home, designate a room as your office, and make sure that no one disturbs you while the door is closed.

-If you’re working at an office or co-working space, keep your door closed while writing.
-Tell any friends or coworkers to not disturb you while the door is closed unless there is an emergency.
+Keep your door closed while writing if you work at an office or co-working space.
+Tell any friends or coworkers not to disturb you while the door is closed unless there is an emergency.

 If neither of those are realistic, head to a library.
 Libraries are quiet, and some even have dedicated rooms for silent work.